 "The Encyclopedia of Smart Materials (ESM) contains the writings, thoughts, and work of many of the world's foremost people ... .
 The authors discuss theory, fundamentals, fabrication, processing, application, applications and uses of these very special, and in some instances rare, materials."--Preface, page v.

-The University Libraries combine their holdings in one online catalog.
-Use the University Libraries catalog to find books, videos, CDs, scores, journal titles, etc. To locate all of the materials the library holds on a topic, it is most efficient to search by subject.
-These subject headings are standard and are used in most libraries.ARCHITECTURAL DESIGN
+Use the University Libraries online catalog to find books, videos, CDs, scores, journal titles, etc. To locate all of the materials the library holds on a topic, it is most efficient to search by subject.
+These subject headings are standardized and are used in most American libraries.ARCHITECTURAL DESIGN

 COLOR IN DESIGN